Is Shockwave Therapy Effective?

 Unlike surgery or simple anti-inflammatories, ESWT uses focused acoustic energy to stimulate your body's innate repair mechanisms.

 The goal is to actually heal the damaged tissue rather than just hiding the pain.
-This therapy is clinically effective and widely supported for a range of common musculoskeletal conditions, offering patients a clear path to long-term relief.
+This therapy is clinically effective and widely supported for a range of common musculoskeletal conditions, including golfer's elbow and hamstring injuries.
+It is often recommended for patients with chronic conditions that have not responded to more conservative treatments, such as oral pain medication or physical therapy, offering patients a clear path to long-term relief.

 The Science of Effectiveness: How Shockwaves Work